 This time, when you bring your belongings to the new apartment, you learn that the landlord is a different person altogether and your money is in the air along with person you paid.

 (Note: Both these problems can be avoided with a bit of research.
-Talking to a commercial real estate expert, like GCPFund.com, might answer a lot of your questions).
+Talking to a commercial real estate expert like the folks at lemaracommercial.com might answer a lot of your questions).

 The Laundry Lure